FonClive/CCLabs/17-Terraform/README.md

       brew install hashicorp/tap/terraform
   ```

-  Brew would take care of everything, for you adding it terraform to the path, e.t.c
+  Brew would take care of everything, adding terraform to the path, e.t.c

   You can confirm terraform is installed by typing